imatsatsos/silverblue-post-install/README.md

-# fedora-silverblue-postinstall
+# fedora-silverblue-post-install
-A Fedora Silverblue post installation script
+A Fedora Silverblue post installation **menu** script

 This is WIP!
 More features to be added and a lot of code cleanup and compartmentalization.